CarlMears/ACCESS_assemble_dataset/README.md

 "modis" is mostly from the MODIS land/water dataset, with a few areas filled in using NSIDC data.

 **Positional Arguments:**
-- access_root: Path to location of daily ACCESS files
+- `access_root`: Path to location of daily ACCESS files
-- temp_root: Path to location to store temporary files
+- `temp_root`: Path to location to store temporary files
-- start_date: first day to process, in YYYY-MM-DD format
+- `start_date`: first day to process, in YYYY-MM-DD format
-- end_date: last day to process, in YYYY-MM-DD format
+- `end_date`: last day to process, in YYYY-MM-DD format
-- sensor: name of the sensor - currently only 'amsr2' is supported
+- `sensor`: name of the sensor - currently only 'amsr2' is supported
-- target size: size of the resampled footprint in km
+- `target_size`: size of the resampled footprint in km
-- version: version of the dataset, e.g. r01v00
+- `version`: version of the dataset, e.g. r01v00
-- lf_version: chooses the version of the land fraction dataset to use.
+- `lf_version`: chooses the version of the land fraction dataset to use.
 Currently preferred option is "modis"

 **Optional Arguments:**
-- --overwrite: if set, process and write layer even if it already exists in this file.
+- `--overwrite`: if set, process and write layer even if it already exists in this file.
-- --verbose: if set, print more verbose informational messages
+- `--verbose`: if set, print more verbose informational messages

 **Example Command:**
 ```